adempiere/adempiere-all-services/README.md

 ### File Structure
 - *README.md*: this very file
+- *env_template*: template for definition of all variables.
+Usually, this file is edited and tested before copied to *.env*.
+- *.env*: definition of all variables used in *docker-compose.yml*.
 - *docker-compose.yml*: the docker compose definition file.
-Here are defined all services.
+Here all services are defined.
   Variables used in this file are taken from file *.env*.
-- *.env*: definition of all variables used in *docker-compose.yml*.
-- *env_template*: template for definition of all variables.
-Usually, this file is edited and tested before copied to *.env*.
 - *start-all.sh*: shell script to automatically execute docker compose.
+  The persistent directory (database) and the backup directory are created when needed, the file *env_template* is copied to *.env* and docker compose is started.
-- *stop-and-delete-all.sh*: shell script to delete all containers, images, networks and volumnes created with *start-all.sh*
+- *stop-and-delete-all.sh*: shell script to delete all containers, images, networks, cache and volumnes created with *start-all.sh* or by executing *docker-compose.yml*.
+  After executing this shell, no trace of the application will be left over.
+Only the persistent directory will not be affected.
 - *postgresql/Dockerfile*: the Dockerfile used.
+  It mainly copies postgresql/initdb.sh to the container, so it can be executed at start.
 - *postgresql/initdb.sh*: shell script executed when Postgres starts.
-It launches a restore database when there is no database and a backup exists.
+  If there is a database named "adempiere", nothing happens.
+  If there is no database named "adempiere", the script checks if there is a database seed file in the backups directory.
+  - If there is one, it launches a restore database.
+  - If there is none, the latest ADempiere seed is downloaded from Github and the restore is started with it.
-- *postgresql/postgres_database*: mounting point on the host for the Postgres container's database.
+- *postgresql/postgres_database*: directory on host used as the mounting point on the host for the Postgres container's database.
   This makes sure that the database is not deleted even if the docker containers, docker images and even docker are deleted.
+  The database contents are kept always persistently on the host.
-- *postgresql/backups*: the mounting point for the backups/restores from the Postgres container.
+- *postgresql/backups*: directory on host used as the mounting point for the backups/restores from the Postgres container.
+  Here the seed file for a potential restore can be copied.
+  The name of the seed can be defined in *env_template*.
+  The seed is a backup file created with psql.
+  If there is a seed, but a database exists already, there will be no restore.
+  This directory is useful when creating a backup: it can be created here, without needing to transfer it from the container to the host.
 - *docs*: directory containing images and documents used in this README file.

 ## Installation